DataFire/Integrations/integrations/generated/azure_automation_schedule/README.md

           * items `integer`
         * monthlyOccurrences `array`: Occurrences of days within a month.
           * items `object`: The properties of the create advanced schedule monthly occurrence.
             * day `string` (values: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday): Day of the occurrence.
-Must be one of monday, tuesday, wednesday,thursday, friday, saturday, sunday.
+Must be one of monday, tuesday, wednesday, thursday, friday, saturday, sunday.
             * occurrence `integer`: Occurrence of the week within the month.
 Must be between 1 and 5
         * weekDays `array`: Days of the week that the job should execute on.
           * items `string`